 Blog

-Privacy is Paramount: Best Practices for Text Messaging Members and Patients While Remaining HIPAA Compliant
+Privacy is Paramount: Best Practices for HIPAA Compliant Text Messaging

 Relay has been at the forefront of member and patient communication, using our HIPAA compliant communication channel, the Relay Feed, to help various healthcare provider and payer clients to connect and engage with their member and patient populations.
 To see a Relay Feed in action, click the link below.

-This blog post will detail the recent growth of text messaging usage in healthcare, common misconceptions around HIPAA and text messaging, and some of the basics on HIPAA compliant texting best practices.
+This blog post will detail the recent growth of text messaging in healthcare, common misconceptions around HIPAA and text messaging, like whether iMessage is HIPAA compliant, and some best practices for HIPAA compliant communication.
 Use this as a guide as you look for compliant texting solutions and as a primer for any conversations you might have with your internal compliance team.
-As always, we recommend connecting with your compliance team as you evaluate solutions for communicating with patients and members.
+As always, we recommend consulting your compliance team as you evaluate solutions for communicating with patients and members.

 Here is a breakdown of what’s in the blog: